Behavioral science theory as applied to mass communications systems and audiences.

 MFJS 4300 Freedom of Expression Issues (4 qtr. hrs.)

-Historical development of First Amendment freedoms, various theories/philosophies that underlie constitutional free expression guarantees; Judical interpretations of scope of First Amendment as related to political, corporate, commercial expressions.
+Historical development of First Amendment freedoms, various theories/philosophies that underlie constitutional free expression guarantees; Judicial interpretations of scope of First Amendment as related to political, corporate, commercial expressions.

 MFJS 4310 New Media Law & Regulation (4 qtr. hrs.)

 Examination of current conflicts in mass communications law.
-While particular emphasis is given the legal problems of broadcasting, cable and the new communications technologies, other topics may include libel, privacy, obscenity, news gathering, copyright, media ownership and advertising regulation.
-The primary goal is to give students an understanding of the legal rights and responsibilities of the mass media and those who work in it.
-It should also provide insight into how the legal process works and an understanding of the principles and philosophies that underlie the restraints on and privileges of the media.
+Particular emphasis is given the legal problems of communications technologies.
+Topics may include libel, privacy, obscenity, news gathering, copyright, media ownership and comparative approaches to media law.
+The course provides insight into how the legal process works and an understanding of the principles and philosophies that underlie the restraints on new communication technologies.